tttapa/Control-Surface/doc/Library documentation.md

 First add the library to your sketch by simply typing this line at the top of your file:
 `#include <MIDI_controller.h>`

-The library currently has 4 classes: Analog, Digital, DigitalLatch, and Encoder.
+The library currently has 6 classes: Analog, AnalogHiRes, ControlChange, Digital, DigitalLatch, and Encoder.
+There's also a USBMidiController object that you can use to send MIDI over USB.

 Each class has a set of functions, and a set of variables.
 Some are private, and are used inside the class, others are public, and can be called from outside of the class.
 More on classes [here](https://www.arduino.cc/en/Hacking/LibraryTutorial).